pboehm/django-data-migration/docs/source/migrating.rst

 If you omit the `--commit`-flag, the data is not saved to the DB.
 This is useful when you develop your migrations and have some failing migrations, but the db is not cluttered with any incomplete data.
-When your migrations are succesful you can add `--commit` and you data is saved when no error occurs.
+When your migrations are succesful you can add `--commit` and your data is saved when no errors occur.